aksommerville/eggsamples/tetris/README.md

 ## TODO

-- [x] Fanfare on level change.
-- [x] Persist and report high score.
-- - [x] Show relevant scores. [render.c]
 - [ ] Menus.
-- [ ] Observed a game-over when the next tetromino was O and there were four cells available at the far right.
+- [x] Observed a game-over when the next tetromino was O and there were four cells available at the far right.
 Should have continued there.
+- - random seed 89079556 exposes it without input.
+In fact, in that case, the failing tetromino is a S, and there's 3x2 available, shouldn't even need to transform.
+- - ...was discarding possibilities that touch the right edge due to an off-by-one error in choose_position_for_tiles().

 ## Scores